Shopify/gltf-compressor/README.md

 It also borrows ideas and snippets of code from pmndrs' [glTF to JSX converter](https://gltf.pmnd.rs/) and various other pmndrs libraries like [drei](https://drei.docs.pmnd.rs/getting-started/introduction).

+The demo model of a couch was made by Eric Chadwick.
+It can be found [here](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/ChairDamaskPurplegold).

 Thank you for your amazing work!